 4.2.2 Each calendar day the POCSA shall calculate the hourly deviation of observed and forecast BOS between hour ending 2300 of the previous day and hour ending 2200 Pacific Prevailing Time of the current day as well as any observed value that has changed in the previous 45 calendar days.
 The POCSA will apply this BOS deviation, expressed in MWh, to «Customer Name»’s BOS Deviation Account balance by an amount equal to «Customer Name»’s Slice Percentage multiplied by the BOS deviation calculated for each 45-day period.

-4.3 «Customer Name» shall make all reasonable efforts to adjust its Simulated Operating Scenario to make its simulated forebay elevations equal to Power Services forecasted forebay elevations on «Customer Name»’s Slice Product End Date.
-Any differences between «Customer Name»’s simulated project forebays and the measured project forebays as of the Slice Product End Date shall be converted to energy amounts by multiplying such differences (simulated minus actual) by the associated federal downstream H/ks.
-The resulting energy amounts shall be summed with «Customer Name»’s BOS Deviation Account balance as of one month after the Slice Product End Date.
-The resulting amount of energy, expressed in MWh, if positive, shall be delivered by Power Services to «Customer Name», or if negative, delivered by «Customer Name» to Power Services, within the next 60 days after «Customer Name Slice Product End Date.
+4.3 «Customer Name» shall make all reasonable efforts to adjust its Simulated Operating Scenario to make its simulated forebay elevations equal to Power Services forecasted forebay elevations on «Customer Name»’s SPOED.
+Any differences between «Customer Name»’s simulated project forebays and the measured project forebays as of the SPOED shall be converted to energy amounts by multiplying such differences (simulated minus actual) by the associated federal downstream H/ks.
+The resulting energy amounts shall be summed with «Customer Name»’s BOS Deviation Account balance as of one month after the SPOED.
+The resulting amount of energy, expressed in MWh, if positive, shall be delivered by Power Services to «Customer Name», or if negative, delivered by «Customer Name» to Power Services, within the next 60 calendar days after «Customer Name SPOED.

 5. OPERATING CONSTRAINT VIOLATIONS AND BOS FLEX VALIDATIONS